Asian stocks follow Wall Street higher on stimulus hopes

 BEIJING (AP) — Asian stock markets followed Wall Street higher on Friday on hopes Washington will provide more aid to the struggling U.S. economy.

-Benchmarks in Shanghai, Hong Kong, South Korea and Sydney advanced.
+Benchmarks in Shanghai, Hong Kong, South Korea and Australia advanced.
 Tokyo was off 0.1%.

 Wall Street gained Thursday after President Donald Trump suggested he might be reversing his decision to halt talks on economic aid.
 Separately, a report indicated the near-record pace of U.S. job losses might be slowing.